 Yes, a visit to our clinic is usually covered by insurance.
 However, coverage varies depending on the insurance company.
 Be sure to check with the insurance company before making an appointment.

-You can also direct your questions about insurance coverage and visit referrals to the Oncology division's financial counselor, Missy Cain at 503-418-5149.
+You can also direct your questions about insurance coverage and visit referrals to the Oncology division's financial counselor at 503 418-5149.
 More information about insurance and survivorship care